NomadCode33/NomadGeo/StratusGeo/README.md

 This project made it clear that the biggest bottleneck in geospatial analytics is usually not the analysis itself — it's everything that has to happen before and after.
 Getting data into the right format, moving it between systems, and managing infrastructure for spatial processing can easily consume more time than the actual spatial queries.
 A cloud data warehouse like Amazon Redshift, combined with a data marketplace like AWS Data Exchange, removes most of that friction by treating geospatial data the same way it treats any other structured data.

 The ability to run machine learning directly inside Redshift using SQL was probably the most unexpected takeaway.
-The typical assumption is that ML requires a separate pipeline — export the data, train a model in a notebook or a dedicated ML platform, deploy it somewhere, and then figure out how to get predictions back into your analysis environment.
+The typical assumption is that ML requires a separate pipeline — export the data, train a model in a notebook or dedicated platform, deploy it somewhere, and then figure out how to get predictions back into your analysis environment.
 Redshift ML collapses that into a single SQL statement, which changes what's practical to do with spatial data at scale.

 The CARTO integration also reinforced that cloud-native geospatial work doesn't have to sacrifice visualization quality.
 Having a direct connection from the data warehouse to an interactive mapping platform means the output of a spatial query can be on a map in seconds, rather than going through an export-and-import cycle just to see what the data looks like spatially.